VeerendraJagadale/kibo-fulfillment-workflows/docs/Quick-Start-Guide.md

 ---

-You’re now set up and ready to explore the Kibo Fulfillment Workflows in jBPM Business Central.
-Dive in, start automating, and enjoy working with this powerful business automation toolkit!
+You’re now set up and ready to explore and work with the Kibo Fulfillment Workflows in jBPM Business Central.
+Dive in, start automating, and make the most of this powerful business automation toolkit!